Skip to main content

 4.2.2 Evaluation mechanism

 The evaluation mechanism processes probe results to assess path and node viability.
-The mechanism SHOULD maintain short-term memory of recent probe results and apply balanced scoring that equally rewards probe successes and penalises probe failures.
+Implementations SHOULD compute per-edge scores by maintaining short-window moving averages over recent probe observations of both latency and probe success rate, combined into a single per-edge score.
 This approach ensures that recent network conditions are given appropriate weight while preventing both overly optimistic and overly pessimistic assessments.

-The slashing mechanism operates by temporarily or permanently removing nodes or paths from the usable path pool based on probe failure patterns.
-Implementations SHOULD consider:
+Active slashing (MAY): Implementations MAY additionally implement an explicit slashing mechanism that temporarily or permanently removes nodes or paths from the usable path pool based on probe failure patterns.
+When implemented, the following SHOULD be considered:

-Slashing decisions SHOULD be made locally by each node based on its own probe observations, without coordination with other nodes.
+Slashing decisions MUST be made locally by each node based on its own probe observations, without coordination with other nodes.

 4.2.4 Throughput considerations